SINTEF/dlite/examples/TEM_data/README.md

 Workflow
 --------
-The overall workflow in this example is as follows:
+The overall workflow for this example is as follows:

 ![workflow](figs/workflow.svg)

-*Figure: Overall workflow in this example.*
+*Figure: Schematics of the overall workflow for this example.*

 On the left we have the input datasets; a raw TEM image and the alloy composition.
-Three different transformations are applied to the TEM image, providing a thumbnail of the image, the microscope settings and precipitate statistics.
-Finally, using mappings, we can combine the alloy composition with the precipitate statistics to produce an input file for a precipitation model.
+Three different types of post-processing are applied to the TEM image: (i) property mappings for converting to a png thumbnail image, (ii) a generator that writes the microscope settings and (iii) a pre-processor that calculates the precipitate statistics.
+Finally, using property mappings, we can combine the alloy composition with the precipitate statistics to produce an input file for a precipitation model.

+The workflow in the schematic figure above can be implemented as a OTEAPI pipeline.
+Note that implementing the workflow as a single pipeline, as we do here, only works well if the conversion are fast.

 ![pipeline](figs/pipeline.svg)

-*Figure: Pipeline representation of the full workflow.*
+*Figure: The above workflow represented as a pipeline.*

+The figure below zooms in on the first partial pipeline, that downloads the TEM image, parses it into an instance of the TEMImage datamodel and maps the data model properties to corresponding ontological concepts.
+This partial pipeline provides a full documentation of the [BF_100-at-m5-and-2_001] TEM image.

 ![partial_pipeline](figs/temimage-partial-pipeline.svg)

-*Figure: The above workflow represented as a pipeline.*
+*Figure: First partial pipeline documenting a TEM image.*

 Setup